giokoguashvili/knowledge/computer-sciences/databases/tools/sql-server.md

 - [SQL Server Audit](https://learn.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-database-engine)
  is a feature in Microsoft SQL Server that provides a framework for tracking and logging events that occur in a SQL Server instance.
 With SQL Server Audit, you can create audit policies that define which events to audit, where to store audit information, and how to manage audit data

-- Database Mirroring (Depricated)
+- Database Mirroring (Deprecated)
 - Replication
 - Log Shipping

-- Change Trackong
+- Change Tracking
 - Change Data Capture
 - Temporal Tables